 Under the Affordable Care Act, as of 01/01/2014, all U.S. born and naturalized citizens, as well as all immigrants who are legally residing in the U.S. and who are required to file annual personal income taxes, must carry valid health insurance or face a tax penalty of $95/adult and approximately $47/child when filing income taxes for calendar year 2014 in 2015.

-You may be eligible for Medi-Cal, tax credits or reduced cost health coverage plans if you choose to enroll in health coverage through Covered California.
+You may be eligible for MAGI Medi-Cal, the Advanced Premium Tax Credit or other additional cost-sharing subsidies that help with paying for your co-payments and deductibles if you choose to enroll in health coverage through Covered California.
 To learn more or to apply on your own, visit www.coveredca.com or contact the San Mateo County Health Coverage Unit.
 If you are/will be a BHRS client, schedule a free health coverage screening appointment for assistance.
-Get covered by January 1, 2014 (grace period ends March 31, 2014).
+The general enrollment period for Covered CA ends 03/31/2014.

-If you are seeking County mental health or substance use services, you must have health coverage, or be willing to apply for coverage.
+If you are seeking County mental health or substance use services, you must have valid, billable health coverage, or be willing to apply for or adjust your current coverage.

 Below is information about available coverage options to give you an idea of what you may qualify for, what is covered, how to apply and how to get help.
 If you are interested in applying for health coverage, please schedule a free Health Coverage Screening appointment.

 - Healthy Kids

 Each individuals' situation is unique.
 That's why Behavioral Health and Recovery Services offers FREE assistance to help you apply for and obtain coverage.
 We can help determine which program you may qualify for, explain how it works, what it costs and covers, and help you apply.
 We're here to assist you through the entire application process.

 Understanding the Implementation of the Mental Health Parity and Addiction Equity Act of 2008